Introduction to Film Studies

 Classes will consist of lectures, workshops, and discussions.
 There is no textbook for the course.
 Instead, you will prepare for class sessions with short assignments that ask you to reflect on the topic that we will be focusing on in that session.
 After the session, you will be asked to do an assignment that uses the skills we developed in the session.
 Regular attendance is necessary for successful completion of this course.
 If you must miss a class, please let me know.
 But try not to.

 My goal in this course is to get and keep a discussion about films and film studies going both inside and outside the classroom.
-In addition to the website and the required comments, extra credit is available for tweets (@toddherzog) and other social media interactions.
+In addition to the website and the required comments, extra credit opportunities will be available throughout the semester.

 There are a total of 1,000 points possible in this course.

 Assignments: 300 points (3 x 100)